What is the IGRP Protocol? | How Does It Work in the Network?

 1. Convergence: It helps things come together quickly.
 So, it adjusts right away when there are updates or changes in the network.

-2. Metrics: It allows sending data in the easiest way possible.
+2. Metrics: It allows data to be sent in the easiest way possible.
 In this case, as we said, it uses metrics such as bandwidth, latency, reliability, and load.
 That is, it makes sure the path it picks is the best and most dependable.

 3. Scalability: It can work with a lot of hops, up to 255 of them.
 In particular, this makes it a good choice for extensive networks.